pinkadotted/aureus-assignment/README.md

 ## Quick start

-Go to the root directory of the project: aureus-assignment
+Go to the root directory of the project: aureus-assignment.

+Add the .env file to the root directory of the project and rename it to ".env" before getting started.

 ```bash
   npm install